Introduction

 Prepare a needed object folder including files before generating LittleFS bin files.
 For example:

-directory is equivalent to the root directory.Use the command
+AUDIOandKVdirectories will be LittleFS directory in the Flash.
+Thetestdirectory is equivalent to the root directory.Use the command

 Note